srinumadhavv/antstack_assnt_final/README.md

     "discount": 10
 }

-14.Note: you can access all the frontend apis through http://localhost:3000/ on which you can see the response if the api is used properly to checkout the status code or result use cmd+shift+i then inspect and then head to network hit on api to verify response
+* Note: you can access all the frontend apis through http://localhost:3000/ on which you can see the response if the api is used properly to checkout the status code or result use cmd+shift+i then inspect and then head to network hit on api to verify response

  * please makesure ports 3000 and 8000 are available on host machine.

-15.Any clarifications if needed in setup please message to 8639566476 or srinumadhavvysyaraju@gmail.com
+* Any clarifications if needed in setup please message to 8639566476 or srinumadhavvysyaraju@gmail.com